All fourteen actions.

 The full set, grouped by category.
-Three control actions that can drop the event, four enrichment actions that add fields, two more for LLM-backed enrichment, three mutation actions that rewrite the body.
+Three control actions that can drop the event, three enrichment actions that add fields, four more for LLM-backed enrichment, one that calls any HTTP API, three mutation actions that rewrite the body.
 Run in declared order; first drop wins.

 Control